-4.4.1 Person-Based Ratio Estimates Relative to Persons with Other Medical Expense Events
+4.4.1 Person-Based Ratio Estimates Relative to Persons with Hospital Inpatient Use where

 This file may be used to derive person-based ratio estimates.
-However, when calculating ratio estimates where the denominator is persons, care should be taken to properly define and estimate the unit of analysis up to person-level.
-For example, the mean expense for persons with other medical expense events is estimated as, and
+However, when calculating ratio estimates where the denominator is at the person level, care should be taken to properly define and estimate the unit of analysis as person-level.
+For example, the mean expense for persons with hospital inpatient stays is estimated as: